phillarmonic/drun/examples/README.md

   set architectures as list to ["amd64", "arm64"]

 # Sequential matrix execution
-for each $platform in platforms: for each $arch in architectures:
+for each $platform in $platforms: for each $arch in $architectures:
     build for {$platform}/{$arch}

 # Parallel matrix execution